by Aisha Zakari | May 29, 2022 | Food & Kitchen

 If you find this article helpful, please leave a comment in the comments section below.

-As the name implies in Hausa, Kunun Gyada is gotten from Kunu (meaning pap) and Gyada (meaning groundnut); when you put the two words together, you will have Kunu Gyada meaning Groundnut Pap).
-It is a pap that is very popular in northern Nigeria, most especially among the Fulanis you cannot wait to add to your meals most especially breakfast; although, Hausas are beginning to embrace the consumption of this recipe too.
+As the name implies in Hausa, Kunun Gyada is derived from Kunu (meaning pap) and Gyada (meaning groundnut); when you put the two words together, you will have Kunu Gyada, meaning Groundnut Pap.
+It is a pap that is very popular in northern Nigeria, most especially among the Fulanis, whom you cannot wait to add to your meals, especially breakfast, although Hausas are beginning to embrace the consumption of this recipe too.

-There are two ways to prepare the Kunun Gyada – the one with rice and the one without it.
+There are two ways to prepare the Kunun Gyada: one with rice and one without.
 In this article, I will take you through the process of making the two.
-There are two major ingredients for preparing Kunun Gyada that needs processing before usage – groundnut and guinea corn.
+There are two major ingredients for preparing Kunun Gyada that need processing before usage: groundnut and guinea corn.
 It is paramount that you know how to go about processing the two.
 Let’s see how:

 How to Process the Groundnut for Kunun Gyada

-STEP 1: Get your groundnut (preferably, the one with red back because it contains less oil) and pick the dirt from it.
+STEP 1: Get your groundnut (preferably the one with the red back because it contains less oil) and pick the dirt from it.

 STEP 2: Over high heat, put a frying pan (the size of the frying pan should depend on the quantity of groundnut) and pour sharp sand (sandy soil) into it.
 Then;

-STEP 3: When the sand gets very hot, pour in your groundnut and stir and regular intervals – say 5 seconds waiting time in-between stirs.
+STEP 3: When the sand gets very hot, pour in your groundnut and stir at regular intervals—say, 5 seconds of waiting time in between stirs.
 Roast for 20 minutes

 STEP 4: When roasted, put the frying pan down and spread on a hard surface so as to cool faster.